FAIRmat-NFDI/pynxtools/pynxtools/test_suite/README.md

        |---data/<test_data>
        |---plugin_test.py
 ```

 This hierarchical structure allows `pynxtools` to set up the integration for plugin test from its own test script.
 Plugin can add multiple example for multiple version and type of the raw data files from an experiment techniques.
-Plugin developers can wish to put other raw files related to the plugin owned test as they want (though usually they go to test/data/).
+Plugin developers can wish to put other raw files related to the plugin owned test as they want (though usually they go to test/data/ dir).

 **TODO**:
 **1. Think about to store the pynxtools versions in a file of plugin which sinifies of the plugin integration in pynxtools.**